-What is a RUM Check?
+What is an Uptime.com RUM Check?

 There are lots of statistics, numbers and measurables associated with websites, but many are foreign to the average person.
 After all, business owners are likely more invested in running a business opposed to learning each and every web traffic term, but there is one they should make sure to know: RUM checks.

-RUM stands for real user monitoring and is called a “passive” form of monitoring where an organization copies the traffic that comes to their site.
+RUM stands for real user monitoring and is called a “passive” form of website monitoring where an organization copies the traffic that comes to their site.
 That information can be used to troubleshoot performance problems after they occurred, allowing owners to take that information to make changes to a site.

 RUM reports record all user interaction with a website or client.
 Opposed to synthetically creating traffic, these reports are based on data from real users.
 Operators can determine if users are being served quickly and without error.
 They can also see what parts may be failing or causing larger problems.